DioxusLabs/dioxus/docs/router/src/features/routes/catch_all.md

 ## Interaction with other routes
 Each individual [`Segment`] can only ever have one active route.
-This means that when a [`Segment`] has more than just a parameter route, the router has to decide which is active.
+This means that when a [`Segment`] has more than just a catch all route, the router has to decide which is active.
 It does that this way:

 0. If the segment is not specified (i.e. `/`), then the index route will be